Wisconsin Wild Ginseng Program

 - Non-resident ($1000) for transactions of unlimited amounts in a license year.

-Dealer licenses are valid July 1 to June 30.
+Dealer licenses are valid from July 1 to June 30.
 Applications are available through DNR Customer and Outreach Services (1-888-936-7463).
 View a list of licensed Wisconsin wild ginseng dealers.

 Transactions and reporting

-Dealers shall maintain records of the quantity purchased, the name and wild ginseng license number of the vendor (harvesters or other dealers), and date of purchase for every purchase transaction.
+Dealers shall maintain records of the quantity purchased, the name and wild ginseng license number of the vendor (harvesters or other dealers), and the date of purchase for every purchase transaction.